statamic/docs/content/collections/docs/new-antlers-parser.md

 ```
 #### Examples

-We'll use the following data for the next two examples.
+We'll use the following data for a few of the next examples.

 ``` yaml
 players: